We are in this

 When do you feel it will be safe for the return of residents that have been removed by family members to avoid infection?

-At this time, we have not asked family members to relocate residents for safety reasons.
+We have not asked family members to relocate residents for safety reasons.
 Most of the few residents who chose to stay with family towards the beginning of the COVID-19 pandemic have since returned safely according to established guidelines.
 We welcome any remaining residents who are staying with family members to return.
-We still require recent negative COVID-19 test results upon return and screening to verify that they are symptom-free.
+We require a negative COVID-19 test result done within two weeks upon return.
+Criteria also include being free of symptoms for respiratory illness (cough, fever, shortness of breath) and resolution of fever.

 How is Residential Plaza addressing potential staffing shortages as the number of confirmed or suspected COVID-19 cases increases?